yGuy/chatgpt-mattermost-bot/README.md

   ghcr.io/yguy/chatgpt-mattermost-bot:latest
 ```

-## Building the docker image yourself
+## Building the Docker image manually

 First step is to clone this repo.